 We'll ask you to confirm your account number and some personal information.

 At Britannia (as part of The Co-operative Bank plc), we're dedicated to reuniting our customers, or their legal representatives, with any accounts or funds which may have been forgotten or lost.

 If you think you've got an account with us that you haven't used for a while, we can check to see if one exists.
 You don't need to give us an account number, though we will need some identification and additional information, like:

 You can contact us by:

-Despite our best endeavours, some inactive accounts still become dormant.
-If an account has been classed as dormant and attempts to contact the customer have failed, the balances are eligible for transfer to a central reclaim fund known as Reclaim Fund Ltd (RFL).
-This not-for-profit fund, will hold money from the dormant accounts (also known as unclaimed assets) of customers from participating banks and building societies before its onward distribution to good causes in the UK.
+Despite our best efforts, some inactive accounts might still become dormant.
+If your account's classed as dormant and attempts to contact you have failed, the balances may transfer to Reclaim Fund Ltd (RFL).
+This not-for-profit fund holds money from the dormant accounts (also known as unclaimed assets) of customers, then distributes it to good causes in the UK.

 Britannia is a trading name of The Co-operative Bank p.l.c. (“the Bank”), registered number 990937, whose registered office is P.O.
 Box 101, 1 Balloon Street, Manchester, M60 4EP.
 References to “we”, “us” or “our” means Britannia and/or the Bank.

 Setting up a regular monthly direct debit can help your savings to grow.
 If you would like to pay an affordable amount into your Britannia account each month please complete a direct debit mandate and drop it in at your local branch, or post it to us:

 Britannia, Saving Services, Britannia House, Leek, Staffordshire Moorlands, ST13 5RG